sethforprivacy/sethforprivacy.com/content/posts/why-i-wont-recommend-grapheneos.md

 As you can see above, there are quite a few shared pros between the three projects, and all use a similarly de-Googled Android base and build upon that.
 CopperheadOS and GrapheneOS, in particular, share many similarities and were once a single project.

 The core reason that I chose to go with CopperheadOS over GrapheneOS (I decided against CalyxOS simply because I didn't want microG) was that the phone I'm using must be well supported as I require it for work.
 I wanted to ensure that I would have timely updates, support, and someone on deck to help fix issues and bugs to keep my phone usable and useful.
-If you combine that with it came highly recommended by many people I respected in both the Bitcoin and Monero communities, and I was able to purchase both the phone and subscription with Monero, I decided to go that route.
+If you combine that with it coming highly recommended by many people I respect in both the Bitcoin and Monero communities while also being able to purchase both the phone and subscription with Monero, I decided to go that route.

 I was very much on the fence about this decision, but continued to recommend both GrapheneOS and CalyxOS as alternatives for those not wanting to pay the subscription or unwilling to use a source-available project.